Software engineering

 Organizations achieve immensely different outcomes, even in level playing fields.
 Some organizations outperform their competitors in every important dimension, all at once.

-[Kim2023] claim to understand why.
-They say all organizations are sociotechnical systems, where different types of work happen in different layers:
+[Kim2023] claims to understand why.
+The authors say all organizations are sociotechnical systems, where different types of work happen in different layers:

 1. The technical objects people work on, like source code.